RunGp/Nvidiux/README.md

-# Nvidiux pre release 0.9 beta 1
+# Nvidiux pre release 0.92

 Nvidiux is a graphical python tool to overclock or underclock your nvidia gpu  (generation 4XX  5XX  6XX) currently not checked for newer gpu